Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 1 million authors trust the professionals on Reedsy.
 Come meet them.

 BookBub is a free service focused on helping readers discover new books.
-Best known for their daily newsletters promoting a handpicked selection of "deals” (i.e., books that are discounted or free for a limited time), they can generate hundreds or even thousands of sales for featured titles — and tens of thousands of downloads for free titles.
+Best known for its daily newsletters promoting a handpicked selection of "deals” (i.e., books that are discounted or free for a limited time), BookBub can generate hundreds or even thousands of sales for featured titles and tens of thousands of downloads for free titles.

-In the past few years, BookBub’s reputation for helping to 'break' new writers has made them an indispensable part of any self-publishing author’s promotional plan.
-However, their deals aren’t the only things that BookBub has to offer to authors.
+In the past few years, BookBub’s reputation for helping to 'break' new writers has made them an indispensable part of any self-publishing author’s promotional plan

-For each of their 42 genre categories, BookBub sends a daily newsletter to readers featuring discounted and/or free book deals.
-Securing a spot among these Featured Deals has, in recent years, become somewhat of a holy grail for independent authors.
+In recent years, securing a spot among these Featured Deals has become somewhat of a holy grail for independent authors.

 BookBub/Featured Deals

-Although it doesn’t cost a penny to submit your book for a Featured Deal, if it’s accepted, you’ll have to pay BookBub for the feature (and fork out for a bottle of champagne to celebrate🍾).
+It's free to submit your book for a Featured Deal, but if it’s accepted, you’ll have to pay BookBub for the feature.
 Prices will vary depending on the genre and your discount rate: the more popular a genre is, the pricier the featured deal.
-Similarly, a 99c book deal is cheaper to feature than a lucrative $2.49 deal.
-You can view a full table of prices here.
+Similarly, a 99c book deal is cheaper to feature than a deal where the book is reduced to $2.49.

 BookBub is highly selective about the books they promote to their mailing list, so it’s important that your submission meets their official criteria.
 However, meeting these requirements certainly doesn’t guarantee your title a spot in a newsletter — far from it.